karm435/AzureAdSamples/README.md

 # AzureAdSamples
 My trials working with Azure Ad.
 Don't judge me by UI :)

+This is the beginning and I am hoping to evolve it over time to make it look more professional. :)

 # Implicit Flow
+In this sample I have tried to do
+1. Use Implicit flow to Authenticate the User
+2. Add Authorization using Groups in Ad.

 I follow the steps mentioned in [Microsoft docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp#startup-class)

 To know more about Implicit flow I would suggest go through these links